roman-milk/roman-milk.github.io/teacher-teacher.md

  Dawn looked up at the massive man and used her hands to gather the cum that covered her body and licked them clean.

  Juan walked over to the semi-conscious slave strapped to the table.
 Her head was hanging over the edge and the ring gag was removed.
 In this position there would be no restriction when the men fucked her mouth and straight down her throat.
 Her legs were spread wide and elevated so now there was full access to both her cunt and ass.
 It was time to initiate her to the world of slutdom.
 Juan walked over to the table and grabbed a bottle of water and poured it over her head.
-Report_Story #3